 - The most common insolvent liquidation process is a Creditors’ Voluntary Liquidation (CVL) – click to read more

 Only in exceptional circumstances is a company director personally liable for money owed by a company; this include tax debts due to HMRC

-Liquidation is not always the only option for a limited company closure and we’d be keen to understand your company’s position to lay out the options for its position
+Liquidation for an insolvent company is not always the only option for a limited company closure and we’d be keen to understand your company’s position to lay out the options for its position

 Why Would A Company Liquidation Be Needed?